The Art Department (Including Technology)

 ½ Unit of Credit

 There is a world-wide and local demand for students to achieve and demonstrate strong math and science skills.
 Engineering has its roots in science and math and has become one of the highest in-demand professions in today’s job market.
 Engineering supports a variety of areas that include but are not limited to forensics, acoustical engineering, energy conversion, fluid dynamics, and so much more.
 The Science of Design is intended to give a broad introduction to the engineering discipline to those with little or no exposure to the subject.
 It will provide a foundation for further study in engineering.
 The four key areas of focus will include environment and ecology, digital manufacturing, robotics, and aerospace engineering.
 In order to illustrate engineering principles, this course will explore the foundations of engineering through a multi-sensory environment that will encompass hands-on problem-solving, case studies, and construction.
 They will work both individually and in teams to explore a broad range of topics.
 Projects will include building your own robot, constructing flying vehicles, understanding and utilizing 3-D design and engineer your own greenhouse.
-Students are expected to have 2 years of high school math and 2 years of high school science as prerequisites to entering the course.

 Introduction to Carpentry